 File transfer cable Android to Chromebook is quite reliable, but the process itself is not very fast.
 If you are looking for a high transfer speed or advanced features, consider other methods.

 There are different third-party applications that enable Chromebook Android file transfer.
 One of them is SnapDrop - an open-source P2P file transfer service that allows exchanging files between two devices of any operating system.
 SnapDrop is a Progressive Web App, which means it can be accessed online.
 So, you can transfer files just by opening the web app in the browser.

 If you are an iPhone owner, you will definitely notice that SnapDrop is similar to AirDrop.
 To transfer files, you just need to open SnapDrop on both devices.
 Note, your devices should be connected to the same network.

 Another great way to transfer files between your devices is cloud services.
 Google Drive is one of the most popular cloud storages and web applications for creating documents, spreadsheets, etc. You can access the files from any device at any time, making it much easier to transfer files from one device to another.
 Simply upload files from your Chromebook or phone to Google Drive and get access to those files anytime from any device.

-If you use Mac and search for an app that can easily move your photos from Android to Mac, don’t look further.
+If you use macOS devices and search for a file sync Mac app that can easily move your photos from Android to Mac, don’t look further.
 MacDroid is a macOS app that provides the easiest way to exchange your photos, videos, and entire folders between these two devices.